 Visit Reducing the Risk's website for more information on spotting the signs of domestic abuse in young relationships, and how to support survivors.

-If you are at all concerned about the safety or welfare of a child as a result of the domestic abuse, you can get in touch with their school who can investigate safeguarding concerns.
-You could also report your concerns to the NSPCC helpline on 0808 800 5000.
+If you are at all concerned about the safety or welfare of a child as a result of the domestic abuse, get in touch with their school who can investigate safeguarding concerns.
+You could also report concerns to the NSPCC helpline on 0808 800 5000.